A view of Manhattan from Brooklyn Heights

 Please note: all photos enlarge when clicked on.

 In the days preceding the Battle of Brooklyn, General George Washington was shifting the Continental Army troops from what is now the borough of Manhattan to the Brooklyn Heights area of Brooklyn.
 He kept many of the best units in Manhattan, as he expected the British to sail down the Hudson River and attack there.
-Washington was also misinformed about the size of the British and Hessian troops that came ashore in Brooklyn, believing the number to be much less that it was.
+Washington was also misinformed about the size of the British and Hessian troops that came ashore in Brooklyn, believing the number to be much less than it was.
 Little did he know that the British had over 20,000 troops moving steadily towards Brooklyn Heights, flanking his troops from both the east and west and the south sections of Brooklyn, which would effectively corner the Continental Army and force a surrender.

-At an area called Battle Pass, the Americans had chopped down a well known large oak tree called The Dongan Oak tree to block the Flatbush Road where it went through the pass, to try to impede the advance of the British Army.
+At an area called Battle Pass, the Americans had chopped down a well known large oak tree called The Dongan Oak Tree to block the Flatbush Road where it went through the pass, to try to impede the advance of the British Army.
 The monument above recalls that feat.

 As British and Hessian soldiers approached from the south, the Americans fought in vain to hold them back at Battle Pass.
 Outnumbered, many Americans found themselves surrounded in the woods by rings of Hessian troops who closed in for the kill with bayonets.
 Some Americans were able to fight their way past the British and the fleeing patriots headed back toward the American lines on Brooklyn Heights or joined the Maryland 400 at the Old Stone House.